KlausJackson/Chat-Room/README.md

 I might upgrade this to a modern looking GUI application using Qt Designer in the future.
 There will be updates in the future.

 That's all I got.
 Enjoy!

+## How to Setup Python Environment (for non-programmers)

+**This tutorial is for Windows users, check out YouTube, ask AI if you use other operating system (Linux/MacOS)**

+- Download [Python on their website](https://www.python.org/downloads/) or Microsoft Store.
+- Search for "Environment Variables" on your computer, click on the following: "Edit the system environment variables" > "Environment Variables" > "Path" (below "OS") > "Edit".
+- Locate `python.exe`, `Scripts` and `site-packages` folders, add their paths to the system path (click on "New" in ""Edit environment variables" window).
+Click "OK" to save everything.
+- SOMETIMES, the order of the path matters, so you need to move them up to the top.
+- Open command prompt, use `python --version` and `pip --version` to verify that you have successfully setup your Python environment.

+Check out YouTube tutorials, ask AI or file an issue if you still have questions.